beluganos/beluganos/README.md

 	- To configure by NETCONF, please see [doc/configure-netconf.md](doc/configure-netconf.md).

 ## Support
 Github issue page and e-mail are available.
-If you prefer to use e-mail, please contact `msf-contact [at] lab.ntt.co.jp`.
+If you prefer to use e-mail, please contact `msf-contact-ml [at] hco.ntt.co.jp`.

 ## Development & Contribution
 Any contribution is encouraged.
 The main component is written in Go and Python.
 If you wish to create pull-request on github.com, please kindly create your request for **develop branch**, not master branch.
 If you find any issue, please kindly notify us by github issue pages.